 Lion’s mane can be found in some parts of North America, Europe, and Asia in the summer and fall.

-You can get help identifying mushrooms in your area from one of the North American Mycological Association’s local chapters.
+If you live in the US or Canada, you can get help identifying mushrooms in your area from one of the local chapters of the North American Mycological Association.

-Fortunately, lion’s mane does not look like any poisonous mushroom so you shouldn’t have to worry about accidentally picking a toxic look-alike.
-(33)
+Fortunately, lion’s mane does not look like any poisonous mushroom, so it’s not likely that you will accidentally pick a toxic look-alike.

 Another way to have a regular supply of lion’s mane is to grow your own with a do-it-yourself mushroom kit.